bw2/ExpansionHunter/README.md

 - **New analysis modes**:
   - `--analysis-mode low-mem-streaming` is like `streaming` mode and produces nearly identical output, but uses much less memory.
   - `--analysis-mode optimized-streaming` significantly speeds up analysis of large catalogs (> ~10k loci) by uses simple heuristics to detect which loci are almost certainly homozygous reference, and avoids running the full computationally-expensive genotyping algorithm on them.
 Its memory usage is also low (< 10Gb) and independent of catalog size, similar to `low-mem-streaming` mode.
-- **Integrated read visualizations**: REViewer functionality is now built directly into ExpansionHunter, outputting SVG read pileup images without needing a separate post-processing step (see [VariantCatalog docs](docs/04_VariantCatalogFiles.md))
+- **Integrated read visualizations**: REViewer functionality is now built directly into ExpansionHunter, outputting SVG read pileup images without needing a separate post-processing step (see [VariantCatalog docs](docs/04_VariantCatalogFiles.md)).
   - `--plot-all` generates read visualizations for every locus
   - `--disable-all-plots` disables all image generation (overrides catalog settings)
   - `PlotReadVisualization` field in the variant catalog enables conditional image generation based on genotype thresholds (e.g., only visualize when long allele >= 400 repeats)
 - **Consensus allele sequences**: Consensus nucleotide sequences are now reported for each allele.
 This is a simplistic first implementation that just collapses confidently-placed (ie. darker-colored) reads within the REViewer visualization and takes the most common base at each position.
 Insertions and deletions within the reads are not incorporated into the consensus sequence.
-Also, any positions not covered by confidently-placed reads are reported as N's.
+Also, any positions not covered by confidently-placed reads are reported as N's (see [Consensus Sequences docs](docs/05_OutputJsonFiles.md#consensus-sequences)).
-- **Per-allele quality metrics**: New `AlleleQualityMetrics` in JSON output provides detailed quality information for each allele (see [AlleleQualityMetrics docs](docs/07_AlleleQualityMetrics.md))
+- **Per-allele quality metrics**: New `AlleleQualityMetrics` in JSON output provides detailed quality information for each allele (see [AlleleQualityMetrics docs](docs/07_AlleleQualityMetrics.md)).
   - Metrics include QD (quality by depth), strand bias, flank depth, insertion/deletion rates, and more
   - `--disable-quality-metrics` disables quality metrics computation if not needed
 - **Misc. new convenience features and options**: